sachinrao-dev/budget-tracker-react-typescript/README.md

 ## Project Description

 This project is a budget tracking application built using React and TypeScript.
-It allows users to manage their income and expenses by providing an easy-to-use interface for creating, editing and deleting transactions.
-The application utilizes a user-friendly interface and provides the ability to view their budget status in real-time, including a pie chart representation of their expenses by category.
-The system also allows for searching and filtering transactions based on specific criteria such as date and category.
-Additionally, the project includes a feature to export transactions to a CSV file.
-The system has an admin panel to manage all transactions.
-Overall, this project is a comprehensive solution for managing and tracking personal budgets using the power of React and TypeScript.
+It allows users to manage their expenses by providing an easy-to-use interface for creating  transactions.
+The application utilizes a user-friendly interface and provides the ability to view their budget status .
+The system also allows for searching and filtering transactions based on specific criteria such food , rent, etc. this project is a comprehensive solution for tracking personal budgets using the power of React and TypeScript.

 ## Technology Used :